nalej/docs/docs/devices/devices-1.md

 What is a device for Nalej?
 The system understands the concept of **device** as an abstract entity that the user can manage as part of the applications installed in the cluster.

-!!! note "titulo"
+!!! note "Re: CLI responses"
     The CLI responses are shown in this document with the text format, which can be obtain adding `--output="text"` to the user options.
 If you need the responses in JSON format, you can get them by adding `--output="json"` at the end of your requests, or as a user option.

 ## Adding a device group